Techniques 22 min read

 IMPORTDATA - CSV and TSV

-If the source serves a ready CSV or TSV file, pull it directly:
+If the source already serves a CSV or TSV file, skip the parsing entirely:

 =IMPORTDATA("https://example.com/data.csv")